Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/Documentation/get_park_percentage.md

-**get_greencover_percentage(point_of_interest_file, greenspace_vector_file, buffer_type=None, buffer_dist=None,network_file=None, network_type=None, trip_time=None, travel_speed=None, output_dir=os.getcwd())**
+**get_park_percentage(point_of_interest_file, park_vector_file, crs_epsg=None, buffer_type=None, buffer_dist=None,network_file=None, network_type=None, trip_time=None, travel_speed=None, output_dir=os.getcwd())**

-> Retrieve the percentage of area covered by greenspace for areas or points of interest.
+> Retrieve the percentage of area covered by parks for areas or points of interest.

-> Function to calculate the percentage of area covered by greenspace surrounding geographic locations or within geographic areas.
+> Function to calculate the percentage of area covered by parks surrounding geographic locations or within geographic areas.
 The surroundings can be defined by a euclidian (straight-line) or network (travel distance considering transportation infrastructure) buffer distance.

 >> Parameters:

 >> - point_of_interest_file *(string)* – the absolute or relative path to the file containing point or polygon geometries around and for which to compute the greenspace cover percentage.

->> - greenspace_vector_file *(string)* – the absolute or relative path to the vector file containing polygons of greenspaces such as tree canopies and parks.
+>> - park_vector_file *(string)* – optional, the absolute or relative path to the vector file containing tree canopy data.
+Note that geometries should be polygon or multipolygon.
+In case no file is provided, park data will be retrieved from OSM.

+>> - crs_epsg *(int)* - optional, to be defined in case provided point of interest file has geographic CRS rather than projected.
+CRS will be transformed to the one specified.
+In case crs_epsg is not specified and CRS of file is geographic, CRS will be transformed to EPSG 3395 by default.

 >> - buffer_type *(string {"euclidian", "network"})* – to be defined in case point_of_interest_file contains point geometries and optional in case point_of_interest_file contains polygon geometries, the way in which the buffer distance should be considered.